A Classical Christian Homeschool Co-op

 Assessment Schedule: Each unit in the textbook includes two lessons.
 Students will complete a quiz after lesson one of each unit.
 Once both lessons one and two have been covered in class, students will take a test over that unit.

-Supplies: The following materials will need to be purchased in order to participate in this course.
-Students are not required to write in the textbook or workbook, but can instead write answers to homework in a digital format or written on a separate sheet of paper and turned in to me.
+t required to write in the textbook or workbook, but can instead write answers to homework in a digital format or written on a separate sheet of paper and turned in to me.
 Audio files will be provided at no cost to the student.

 Textbook: ¡Avancemos!
 Student Edition Level 2 ISBN: 9780554025322